 Chloe joined us in 2020, having graduated with a 2:1 in Graphic Communication at the University of South Wales.
-Chloe assists in the design and content creation of new e-learning modules as well as the re-branding of existing courses.
+Her role at RWA involves designing new e-learning modules and the creation of articles for Insight.

 Knowing your customers is not only essential for meeting regulatory demands but also makes good business sense.
 Being able to tailor your services to a customer’s objectives is an effective way to create positive customer experiences and establish loyalty.
 Salesforce reported that 66% of customers expect companies to understand their unique needs and expectations.
 Additionally, understanding your clients is critical for identifying those who may be vulnerable, minimising harm, and ultimately, providing good outcomes for all.